Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/essay.md

 - data-object collapse, where written signs, dictionary records, corpus items, media, datasets, rights, and permissions are treated as the same object
 - novelty claims that do not adequately engage existing work

-So this is not a neutral bibliography or a general catalog.

-It is a critical review series in the ordinary scholarly sense:
+This is a critical review series in the ordinary scholarly sense:

 - sources are read carefully
 - useful contributions are preserved
 - stronger and weaker claims are separated
 - conclusions are tested against evidence, structure, and actual practice

-The series is not offered as neutral arbitration from nowhere.
-It applies a coherent evaluative lens shaped by sustained work on signed writing as durable text: writing-system adequacy, written-form structure, text-model adequacy, and infrastructure viability.
-That lens is offered as a tool for comparison, not as a claim that all open questions are already settled.
+The series applies a coherent evaluative lens shaped by sustained work on signed writing as durable text: writing-system adequacy, written-form structure, text-model adequacy, and infrastructure viability.
+That lens is offered as a tool for comparison.

-That lens was not invented simply to ratify SignWriting.
-It emerged from repeated failures in the literature that become especially visible once signed writing is treated as writing, text, and infrastructure rather than as notation alone.
+The lens emerged from repeated failures in the literature that become especially visible once signed writing is treated as writing, text, and infrastructure rather than as notation alone.
 For that reason, the series is strongest when the question is full-path adequacy for durable signed writing, and less final when the question is a narrower niche such as transcription, pedagogical bridge use, or semantic software.

-## Author position and methodological safeguards
+## Author position and method

 The author of this series is also a developer and steward of Formal SignWriting and related Sutton SignWriting infrastructure.

-That position matters.

-It gives the series unusually close knowledge of the technical stack, but it also creates an obvious risk: the review method could appear to favor the system it knows best.

-The series handles that risk structurally rather than pretending it does not exist:
+That position gives the series unusually close knowledge of the technical stack: symbol inventories, written signs, encodings, fonts, editors, dictionaries, corpora, rendering paths, search behavior, migration problems, public sites, Unicode-facing work, and stewardship requirements.

+The method is therefore structured for inspection:

 - the framework is applied to Sutton SignWriting and Formal SignWriting before it is used only on external work
 - review judgments distinguish layer-level success from full-path adequacy